 About Mississippi

-Mississippi is rich in history and the culture of the Deep South.
+Mississippi is rich in history and culture of the deep south.
 Steam-powered riverboats paddling downstream and ornate pre-Civil War mansions remind you of a time long passed.
-The Mississippi Delta is the birthplace of the blues, America's first original music genre.
+Mississippi's delta region is the birthplace of America's first original music genre, the blues.
 World-famous performers like B.B.
-King got their start in Mississippi and everything from country, jazz and rock and roll have long been influenced by the state's musical roots.
+King got their start in Mississippi, and everything from country, jazz, and rock and roll have long been influenced by the state's musical roots.
+Those looking for land for sale in Mississippi will find a variety of landscapes and properties.

 State Profile